If you are looking for an easy-to-use and versatile barbeque grill, the consideration comes to pellet grill vs gas grill.

 Both gas grill and pellet grill feature a similar setup and fire management techniques.
 Both are easy to start with the switch of a button, and you can adjust the temperature quickly.

 However, when it comes to cleaning, it is a different story.
 For the pellet grills, you have to manage the ash from the burnt pellets.
-There is no ash for the gas grill, so these are easier to clean in general.

 A gas grill can double as a smoker.
 Therefore, you have more options for cooking, which means more versatility.
 On the other side, you are allowed to roast, smoke, and barbecue grill on a pellet smoker.